A natural theory of dark energy: Deconstructing clockwork dark energy

 Equation \eqref{eq:lightest_mode} shows that the suppression mechanism works for the whole family of metrics \eqref{gen_metric}, even if it gets less efficient as we depart from the clockwork geometry.
+As an example for the values given below Eq.~\eqref{eq:discrm0largeN}, and setting $\mu^2/m=M$, one gets $m_0(\ell=1/3)\simeq 6.6\times10^{-16}\ \text{eV}$ (Randall-Sundrum geometry), while $m_0(\ell= 0)\simeq 6.3\times10^{-33}\ \text{eV}$.
 Note that Eq.~\eqref{eq:lightest_mode} should not be trusted physically when $l\gtrsim1$, because the length of the $y$ dimension drops below the UV scale of the five dimensional theory.

 As it stands, the mass of the lightest dark energy mode is suppressed relative to UV scales set by matter resident on {\it either} of the two branes.
 Why, then, have we placed matter on the brane at $y=\pi R$?
 This is because the energy density of the dark energy field in slow roll is enhanced by the effective four dimensional Planck scale.
 This enhancement exactly compensates for the suppression in the mass of the field, and in the end the energy density during slow roll scales like $k^4$.
 We shall postpone further details to a future publication \cite{future}.
 In any event, it turns out that the energy density of dark energy will only be suppressed if we calibrate our scales relative to the $\pi R$ brane, where the warp factor is exponentially large.
 This is why we put the visible sector of our theory on the right hand brane.